-^aDepartment of Sciences and Technological Innovation, University of Piemonte Orientale, Italy; ^bISALIT, Spin-off of DISIT, University of Piemonte Orientale, Italy; ^cDepartment of Medicine, Internal Medicine, Section D, University of Verona, Italy and gas chromatography coupled to mass spectrometer.
+^aDepartment of Sciences and Technological Innovation, University of Piemonte Orientale, Italy; ^bISALIT, Spin-off of DISIT, University of Piemonte Orientale, Italy; ^cDepartment of Medicine, Internal Medicine, Section D, University of Verona, Italy

 It is well known that physical activities improve overall health and counteract metabolic pathologies.
 In the last years many studies have investigated the effects of stressful physical activities but the integrated study of serum proteomic, metabolomic and lipidomic profiles is still lacking.